rohitkgp34/Text-Summarization/README.md

 Therefore, abstraction performs better than extraction.
 However, the text summarization algorithms required to do abstraction are more difficult to develop; that’s why the use of extraction is still popular.

 ![](deepnlp.png)

+## Extraction-based Method ##

+For this method first need to have better knowledge of **PageRank Algorithm** a method for rating the importance of web pages objectively and mechanically using the link structure of the web or, In short PageRank is a “vote”, by all the other pages on the Web, about how important a page is.
+This is how it works -